andruschak/openai-gym-retro/README.md

 ***

-# 5. Platformers - Super Mario Bros (NES) & Sonic the Hedgehog 2 (Genesis)
+# part 5.
+Platformers - Super Mario Bros (NES) & Sonic the Hedgehog 2 (Genesis)

 ### feed-forward

 ***

-# 6. Fighting Games - Street Fighter II (SNES)
+# part 6.
+Fighting Games - Street Fighter II (SNES)

 ***

-# X. reflection on what we've covered
+# part X. reflection on what we've covered

 ### challenges
 Successfully playing games isnt always easy.
 Platformer games like Mario and Sonic can achieve success simply by increasing your x-coordinates until you reach a target.
 But what about games that require the player to solve unique puzzles or back track after finding a key later on?